Coolidge effect: Means of sexual recognition for mates

-Though there is not just a single reason why males will choose a novel partner, there have been experiments that show that the major determining factor for detecting a novel partner is olfactory preference.
+Though there is not just a single reason why males will choose a novel partner, there have been experiments that show that in several species, the major determining factor for detecting a novel partner is olfactory preference.
 An experiment using Long-Evans rats, showed that odor played a major role in distinguishing the difference between a novel partner and familiar partner.
 In their experiment, Carr et al. paired each male rat with a female rat and allowed them to mate.
 Male rats were then tested for preference through the use of an apparatus that had two cylinders that were attached to their home cage and contained the familiar female and the novel female in each cylinder.
 Caps at the end of these cylinders prevented access to the females but had a hole in them to allow their odors to pass through to the male's cage.
 Before the testing phase, the females were removed, and then the caps were removed to allow the male to explore both cylinders.
 From this experiment, they found that males preferred the scent of the novel female.
 While these males did not have access to these females to demonstrate mating preferences, this odor preference is believed to reflect promiscuous behavior, and therefore be important to the male mating strategy.

 In an earlier experiment, also conducted by Carr et al., they found that, unlike male rats, female rats preferred the odor of a familiar partner rather than the odor of a novel partner.